 On this page

-Why write a business plan?
-A business plan is not mandatory, but is often essential if you're thinking about seeking finance for your company.
-It is a strategic document that summarises the plans you have for your business and makes you examine whether your plans are viable and whether a market exists for your product or service.
+What is a business plan and why write one?
+A business plan is not mandatory, but is often essential if you are thinking about seeking finance for your company.
+It is a strategic document that summarises the plans you have for your business.
+It allows you to examine whether your plans are viable and whether a market exists for your product or service.
 Drafting a business plan also forces you to make certain choices and helps you avoid overlooking any important issues.
 Banks and funders often ask for your business plan before they grant you a loan or invest in your business.

-A business plan format can prove useful if you're thinking about drafting a business plan yourself.
-Sample business plan formats are available online for download, for instance from the Qredits website.
+A business plan template can prove useful if you are thinking about drafting a business plan yourself.
+Sample business plan templates are available online for download, for instance from the Qredits website.
 Alternatively, you could hire a consultant to write your business plan for you.

 Business plan checklist